 evidence of his or her identity includes a passport, an Australian citizenship certificate, a driver’s licence, a Medicare card or any other form of identification that the superintendent or officer considers satisfactory.

-[Regulation 53A inserted in Gazette 19 Mar 1996 p.
+[Regulation 53A inserted: Gazette 19 Mar 1996 p.
 1241.]

 53B.
 Confirmation of visitor’s identity